Most graves aren’t haunted. They’re simply tributes to a person’s life.

 This can be a fascinating study, and if you have ideas or suggestions, I hope you’ll leave comments, below.

-Also I’ve written many helpful articles at this website, if you’re ghost hunting in haunted cemeteries.
+At this site, you’ll find dozens of articles about ghost hunting in haunted cemeteries.
 Read them all (and perhaps my book, as well) before expanding your search.